 Smokin' Betty's brings authentic fire smoked barbeque to Boston's Northshore!

-"Say, you like cooking BBQ?"
-With those words from restaurateur Steve Feldmann to chef Todd Bekesha Smokin' Betty's BBQ + Bar got its start.
-Steve felt there was room in Salem's thriving restaurant scene for good 'ol southern food and Todd was just the man to bring a touch of the south to the Witch City!
+Steve and Marie had dreamed up the idea of having a BBQ place in Salem for years.
+They felt there was room in Salem's thriving restaurant scene for good 'ol southern food and wanted to be the ones to bring a touch of the south to the Witch City!

 A Little About Betty's